LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 **Background knowledge:**
 * [Command line basics](https://www.codecademy.com/articles/command-line-commands#:~:text=The%20command%20line%20is%20a,or%20Finder%20on%20Mac%20OS.)
-* Need Python 3 installed - basic understanding of how Python and the API work will allow for modification
+* Need Python 3 installed - basic understanding of how Python and the API work needed for modification

 **Applications:** The produced csv can be used for a number of different data analysis and [visualization](https://www.loc.gov/ndnp/data-visualizations/) applications.
 See the Memegenerator and GIPHY tutorials for more on how to use Python code to analyze data in csv file formats.

 >**[Chronicling America Issue Counts CSV](https://github.com/LibraryOfCongress/data-exploration/tree/master/chronam_issue_counts)**

-These scripts create csv files containing the state name, year, and the number of newspaper issues in the Chronicling America database available in the state and year.
-Each script runs this functionality for one state.
+These scripts create csv files where each row contains the state name, year, and the number of newspaper issues in the Chronicling America database available in that state and year.
+Each script does this for one state.

-See above (Chronicling America CSV) for background knowledge and applications.
+See above (Chronicling America CSV) for background knowledge needed and potential applications.

 ## Other